airndlab/template-hackathon-terraform/README.md

-# template-hackathon-terraform
-Template for Hackathon with Terraform
+# Infrastructure as Code by Terraform